 8) There are many animals

-I never realized what goofy animals cows are until I encountered them on trails, I also never realized how much they deeply love salty things and how willing they are to eat absolutely anything.
+I never realized what goofy animals cows are until I encountered them on trails, I also never realized how deeply they love salty things and how willing they are to eat absolutely anything.
 This includes shoes, the little baggies your tent stakes come in, and seriously everything else.

 I slept with everything in my tent, including my backpack, my shoes, and definitely my food.
 Had I realized how tight it would’ve been, I would have brought a two-man tent like the one pictured above, however I had a one person tent and it was cramped in there!